imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 ## What is Prototype?

-In JavaScript, objects have a special internal property; basically a reference to another object.
+In JavaScript, all objects have a special internal property; basically a reference to another object.
 This reference depends upon how the object is created.
 In ES6/JavaScript specification, it is called as `[[Prototype]]`

 Since `[[Prototype]]` itself is an object, it has its own `[[Prototype]]` reference.
 This is how a chain is built, termed as the **prototype chain.**